 Cwm Ivy: Where the sea comes in

-Thanks to the vision of the shifting shores document of allowing coastal realignment to happen as naturally as possible we are now spending our efforts not on maintaining the defence but working to improve the current situation of the footpath being impassable and managing the change in habitats from freshwater marsh to saltmarsh.
+Thanks to the vision of the Shifting Shores report, of allowing coastal realignment to happen as naturally as possible we're focusing on managing the change in habitats from freshwater marsh to saltmarsh.

 Almost as soon as the breach occurred the vegetation underwent a radical change.
 The farmland grasses died back within days and the trees rapidly began dropping leaves and most were standing dead wood by spring 2015.

 Was this a problem?
 Visually this was not an improvement over the lush greens we used to see, however this transition phase, unsightly as it was, was temporary, until the saltmarsh plants started to take over.